Folded (song): Critical reception

-Upon its release, "Folded" received positive reviews by contemporary music critics, who singled out the song’s lyricism and vocals for praise.
+Upon its release, "Folded" received critical acclaim by contemporary music critics, who singled out the song’s lyricism and vocals for praise.
+Pitchfork, Los Angeles Times, Billboard, Rolling Stone and Complex listed it among the best songs of 2025.
 Robin Murray of Clash called it "sensual and alluring".
 Zachary Horvath of HotNewHipHop commented "Not only is it well written and conveys the proper emotions, the rhythm on it is infectious.
 The guitar melody hanging underneath the drums adds a sensual element that takes things up a notch.
-Of course, the vocals are buttery smooth making this a complete record overall."
-Zsana Joyelle of Soul Bounce wrote "Lyrics like, 'I know it's getting cold out, but it's not frozen,' and, 'I don't need roses / Just need some flowers from my garden / Can't you go back to how you loved on me when you started?,' aren't just poetic, they truly capture the theme of longing.
+Of course, the vocals are buttery smooth, making this a complete record overall."
+Zsana Joyelle of Soul Bounce wrote, "Lyrics like, 'I know it's getting cold out, but it's not frozen,' and, 'I don't need roses / Just need some flowers from my garden / Can't you go back to how you loved on me when you started?,' aren't just poetic, they truly capture the theme of longing.
 Sonically, the strings and the guitar loop under the beat complement Kehlani's voice perfectly.
 As always, the Oakland native brings smooth, captivating vocals and layered backgrounds that sound heaven-sent."
 She added, "A standout moment comes on the second hook.
-Kehlani makes a few changes to make this one different from the first with new riffs and runs, changes in rhythm and even holding out some notes longer than others.
-They even flirt with a key change as they shift tones on the lyrics, 'Meet me at my door while it's still open.'"
+Kehlani makes a few changes to set this one apart from the first, with new riffs and runs, rhythmic shifts, and even holding some notes longer than others.
+They even flirt with a key change as they shift tones on the lyrics, 'Meet me at my door while it's still open.
+This is a nice track and borrows from the Sex Drive recording, released in 1994, 90s vibe: the stems string arrangement, wah-wah guitars, and piano stems, Rhodes, other lyrical elements produced by songwriter Dayna DMystro Staggs Sr."

+Remixes

+American rapper Max B released a remix to the song on his 2025 mixtape Public Domain 7.
+Rapper HavinMotion also released a remix to the track, titled "Druggin N Thuggin".